Making and buying local

 The Nedlac Localisation Working Group agreed to localise up to R200 billion of additional production over a five-year period.
 They have identified 42 products – ranging from edible oils to furniture, fruit concentrates, personal protective equipment, steel products and green economy inputs – that can be sourced locally.
 The working group has nominated 30 CEO ‘champions’ to drive localisation across key value-chains.

 Master plans aim to increase localisation.
 Business, government and labour are working together to increase production and create more jobs in the sector.
+We have finalised master plans in eight industries: clothing, poultry, sugar, automotive, furniture, steel, tourism and forestry – resulting in total investment commitments of R82.5 billion and the creation of 6 500 jobs.

 - Retail-Clothing, Textile, Footwear and Leather